+8 CHAPTER 3

-Chapter 3 Committees
+9 Committees

-H30-10.
+- H30-10.
 House standing committees.
-The following are the House standing committees: Agriculture, Livestock, and Irrigation; Appropriations; Business and Economic Development; Education and Cultural Resources; Fish and Game; Highways and Transportation; Human Services and Aging; Judiciary; Labor and Employment Relations; Legislative Administration; Local Government; Natural Resources; Rules; State Administration; and Taxation.

-Chairman's duties.
-The chairman of a committee is H30-20.
+The following are the House standing committees: Agriculture, Livestock, and Irrigation; Appropriations; Business and Economic Development Labor; Education and Cultural Resources; Ethics; Fish and Game; Highways and Transportation; Human Services and Aging; Judiciary; Labor and Employment Relations; Legislative Administration; Local Government; Natural Resources; Rules; State Administration; State/Federal Relations; and Taxation. - H30-20.
+Chair's duties.
+The chair of a committee is the presiding officer of that committee and is responsible for maintaining order within the committee room and its environs, scheduling hearings and executive action, supervising committee work, and certifying committee reports and minutes. - H30-30.

-House Rules 6/20/89

-work, and certifying committee reports and minutes.
-H30-30.
 Officers as members.
 The Speaker, majority leader, and minority leader are ex officio, nonvoting members of all House committees.
-They are not required to be considered in the quorum, but they may count toward establishing a quorum.
+They are not required to be considered in the quorum, but they may count toward establishing a quorum. - H30-40.

-H30-40.
 Committee action.
-(1) When legislation is referred to a committee, it may recommend approval or disapproval, with or without amendment.

-(2) The committee may recommend that a bill on which it has made a favorable recommendation by unanimous vote be placed on the consent calendar.

-(3) The committee may not report a bill to the House without recommendation.

-(4) If a bill is withdrawn from a committee and brought to the House floor without a committee recommendation, the bill must include amendments formally adopted by committee action as reflected in committee minutes for debate on second reading.
+(1) When legislation is referred to a committee, it may recommend approval or disapproval, with or without amendment. - (2) The committee may recommend that a bill on which it has made a favorable recommendation by unanimous vote be placed on the consent calendar. - (3) The committee may not report a bill to the House without recommendation. - (4) If a bill is withdrawn from a committee and brought to the House floor without a committee recommendation, the bill must include amendments formally adopted by committee action as reflected in committee minutes for debate on second reading. - H30-50.

-H30-50.
 Reconsideration in committee.
-Except for the Committee of the Whole, a committee may at any time prior to submitting a report to the Chief Clerk reconsider its previous action on legislation.
+A committee, including the Committee of the Whole, may at any time prior to submitting a report to the Chief Clerk reconsider its previous action on legislation.

-H30-60.
+1 H30-60.
 Legislation requested by a committee.
-At least twothirds of all the representatives of a standing committee must have voted in favor of the question to allow the committee to request the drafting or introduction of legislation.
-Votes requesting drafting and introduction of committee legislation may be taken jointly or separately.
+At least two-thirds of all the representatives of a 2 standing committee must have voted in favor of the question to allow the committee to request the drafting 3 or introduction of legislation.
+Votes requesting drafting and introduction of committee legislation may be 4 taken jointly or separately.
+5 H30-70.

-H30-70.
 Rules committee makeup.
-The Speaker will determine the total number of members and the party division, but each party will appoint its own members.
+The Speaker will determine the total number of members and 6 the party division, but each party will appoint its own members.
+7 CHAPTER 4 8 Legislation 9 H40-10.

-Chapter 4 Legislation

-H40-10.
 Introduction deadlines.
-(1) Except as provided in subsection (2), if a representative accepts drafted legislation from the Legislative Council after the deadline for introduction, the representative may not introduce that legislation after 48 hours from the time the bill was accepted from the Legislative Council.

-(2) No bill or resolution may be introduced any later than 5 p.m.
-5 legislative days prior to the appropriate transmittal deadline.
+(1) Except as provided in subsection (2), if a representative accepts 10 drafted legislation from the Legislative Council after the deadline for introduction, the representative may 11 not introduce that legislation after 48 hours from the time the bill was accepted from the Legislative 12 Council.
+13 (2) No bill or resolution may be introduced any later than 5 p.m.
+5 legislative days prior to the 14 appropriate transmittal deadline.
+15 H40-20.

-H40-20.
 House resolutions.
-(1) A House resolution is used to adopt or amend House rules, make recommendations on the districting and apportionment plan (Montana Constitution, Art.
+(1) A House resolution is used to adopt or amend House rules, make 16 recommendations on the districting and apportionment plan (Montana Constitution, Art.
 V, Sec.
-14), express the sentiment of the House, or assist House operations.

-(2) As to drafting, introduction, and referral, a House resolution is treated as a bill.
-Final passage of a House resolution is determined by the Committee of the Whole report.
-A House resolution does not progress to third reading.
-(3) The Chief Clerk shall transmit a copy of each passed House resolution to the Senate and the Secretary of State.
+14), 17 express the sentiment of the House, or assist House operations.
+18 (2) As to drafting, introduction, and referral, a House resolution is treated as a bill.
+Final passage 19 of a House resolution is determined by the Committee of the Whole report.
+A House resolution does not 20 progress to third reading.
+21 (3) The Chief Clerk shall transmit a copy of each passed House resolution to the Senate and the 22 Secretary of State.
+23 H40-30.

-H40-30.
 Cosponsors.
-(1) Prior to submitting legislation to the Chief Clerk for introduction, the chief sponsor may add representatives and senators as cosponsors by having them sign the three copies.
+(1) Prior to submitting legislation to the Chief Clerk for introduction, the chief 24 sponsor may add representatives and senators as cosponsors by having them sign the copies.